NanoParticles/Minecraft-Server-Crafter-Lite-Edition-legacy/README.md

 Most antivirus software has ways to report to the security vendor directly within their own application.
 If your antivirus software doesn't have a way to contact them directly, heres a repository with their information: https://github.com/yaronelh/False-Positive-Center

+- What antivirus software is affected?

+If you are using any of the following antivirus software, Minecraft Server Crafter will be blocked by the security vendors.
+- Bkav Pro
+- SecureAge
+- Skyhigh(SWG)
+- Trellix(FireEye)

+You will need to configure your antivirus software to tell it that Minecraft Server Crafter isn't what it is claiming to be

 For statistical data on the matter(regarding the virus score, and other information), refer to this data: https://www.virustotal.com/gui/file/f8ea222edf92222be6a5b6943fba994271bdfd221f4a14c3b7715ff9d295c3bb/detection

 # Requirements